 Meaning and History

 This is how a small startup became the largest retailer with over $ 44 billion in revenue.
-Its unique visual identity began in the early 1950s when the company opened stores with expansive display windows and a curved roof.
+Its unique visual identity began in the early 1950s when the company opened stores with expansive display windows and curved roofs.
 Samples of corporate architecture have survived here and there.
 Around the same time (in the middle of the last century), the first version of the S-shaped logo appeared, which has been improved over the years.

 1925 – 1952